-Legacy networks are not recommended.
-Many newer GCP features are not supported in legacy networks.
+Legacy networks are not recommended and can no longer be created.
+Many newer Google Cloud features are not supported in legacy networks.
 Instead, use Virtual Private Cloud (VPC) networks.
-For more information, see the VPC Network Overview.
+For more information, see VPC networks.
+For more information about replacing legacy networks, see Replace legacy networks.

 About legacy networks